Natural Laxative Foods: Compare with drug store laxatives!

 • Little honey

 Another way to consume Aloe Vera is to buy Aloe Vera juice directly from a store.
 Then add 2 tablespoons to your daily diet.
-You can mix it with other juices and beverages before you drink too.
+You can mix it with other juices and beverages before you drink it, too.

-Flax Seeds a Traditional Natural Laxative Food
+Flax Seeds: A Traditional Natural Laxative Food

 Flax seeds are grown in cooler regions.
 These seeds are traditionally used to treat constipation.
 Flax seeds have many health benefits.
-Interestingly it is also used to make textiles in western countries.
+Interestingly, it is also used to make textiles in Western countries.
 (8).

 Flax Seeds also contain a good amount of soluble dietary fiber.
 Soluble dietary fiber means it helps to control diarrhea.